-Unless it's paid off, if you're planning on trading in your current vehicle and financing with no credit auto loans you may want to keep on reading.
+Unless it's paid off, if you're planning on trading in your current vehicle and financing with bad or no credit auto loans, you may want to keep on reading.

-We've seen this situation before here at Auto Credit Express, where we've been working in bad credit car sales for more than twenty years.
-During those years we've helped hundreds of people finance a bad credit car.
+We've seen this situation before here at Auto Credit Express, where we've been working with bad credit car loans for more than 20 years.
+During these years, we've helped hundreds of people finance a bad credit car.

-We show buyers how to avoid a tote the note dealer (outside our retail areas you can fill out our online auto loans application) and educate them on the loan process (to prevent repossession) which includes the importance of trade equity.
+We show buyers how to avoid a tote the note dealer (outside our retail areas you can fill out our online auto loan request form), and educate them on the loan process (to prevent repossession) which includes the importance of trade-in equity.

 Trade equity is the difference between what a car is worth and how much is owed on it.

 During the appraisal process, the dealer will assign a value to your car.
 Many customers are surprised that their car isn't worth as much as they thought it would be.
-This is because the NADA and Kelley Blue values that most consumers have access to should only be thought of as a guide.
-Auction values that are available only to dealers are more up-to-date.
-In addition, the dealer might also have to replace tires and recondition and detail it.
-Those are all costs that reduce a car's trade in value.
+This is because NADAguides and Kelley Blue Book values that most consumers have access to should only be thought of as estimates.

 Since most problem credit lenders require a down payment, you'll need enough trade equity for the down payment.
 If it isn't enough, the difference can be made up in cash.

-But if you have a negative equity trade, you'll need to come up with a cash down payment plus enough to cover the negative equity in order to meet the down payment requirements of the lender.
+But if you have a negative equity trade-in, you'll need to come up with a cash down payment plus enough to cover the negative equity in order to meet the down payment requirement of the lender.

 Should you ever do a negative equity trade?
 Possibly, but only do it if it will save you money.
 There are two situations in which trading in a vehicle with negative equity could end up saving you money in the long run.

-- Your current vehicle costs a lot more to drive (say 10 mpg versus 30 mpg on the new car) and the added expenses are offset by the savings in fuel costs.
+- Your current vehicle costs a lot more to drive (say 10 miles per gallon versus 30 mpg on the new car) and the added expenses are offset by the savings in fuel costs.

 If neither of these situations exists, you end up paying for two cars at the same time – not a good thing.

-At Auto Credit Express we have helped thousands of people with bad credit buy a car and reestablish their car credit at the same time through our network of affiliate dealers.
+At Auto Credit Express, we have helped thousands of people with bad credit buy a car and reestablish their car credit at the same time through our network of affiliate dealers.
 If you need a dealership to work with, let us connect you with one near you.

-So if you are serious about getting your auto credit back on track, you can begin by filling out our secure online bad credit car loan application now.
+If you're serious about getting your auto credit back on track, begin by filling out our secure car loan request form now.